matthias-prangl/hsro-inf-kp.github.io/README.md

 ```

 You can see if a method takes itself as an argument, if the method is called using `::` after the name of the struct.
-With `::` namespaces are logically separated and also used if you import a package.
+With `::` namespaces are logically separated.
+It is also used to import a package.
 Method calls, which require an instance of the struct are called with `.` as you are already familiar with from other languages.

 # Type Safety